Achievable logoAchievable logo

 or

-Graphically, an infinite limit indicates a vertical asymptote at x=a, and f(a) is not defined.
-These limits most commonly appear when evaluating one-sided limits of rational functions, though they can also occur with trigonometric and logarithmic functions.
+Limits that approach ±∞ are called infinite limits.
+These commonly appear when evaluating one-sided limits of rational functions, though they can also occur with trigonometric and logarithmic ones.

 Examples